regikov/fullstack-knoweledge-hub/objects.md

 ### **Overview**

-In this readme file, you can find some use cases of Objects and a line-by-line solution about [this class's](https://docs.google.com/presentation/d/1jUrlbLtdB9N3nMHlbknn5pgDuXoZLF4Ymy-sy6x7mK0/edit#slide=id.g2a9e913c11d_2_28) excercises, on 12th June 2024.
+In this md file, you can find some use cases of Objects and a line-by-line solution about [this class's](https://docs.google.com/presentation/d/1jUrlbLtdB9N3nMHlbknn5pgDuXoZLF4Ymy-sy6x7mK0/edit#slide=id.g2a9e913c11d_2_28) excercises, on 12th June 2024.

 &nbsp;